Simplicity is the peak of civilization. ~Jessie Sampter

 I commended him and told him that I also planned to embark on that route soon.
 As a matter of fact, I have already taken the kids shopping for books in preparation for our proposed digital detox.

-I remember that as a student in Cardiff I was very much addicted to the social media.
+As a student at Cardiff University, I was very much addicted to social media.
 I was staying alone in a faraway land and had to connect with friends and family.
-In school, at home, on the bus or even while strolling in the street I would be chatting away on yahoo messenger, blackberry, and Facebook.
+In school, at home, on the bus or even while strolling on the streets, I would be chatting away on yahoo/blackberry messenger or Facebook.

-However, the primary aim of being in South Wales was never lost on me, and even if there was any chance of that the weekly writings involved in my coursework never allowed that.
+However, the primary aim of being in South Wales was never lost on me, and even if there was any chance of that, the weekly writings involved in my coursework never allowed it.
 Besides the voluminous texts for recommended reading, we were required to produce an average of 2–3000 words weekly.

 The lecturer reminded us then that 50 was just average but was very kind in telling us that we had little to worry about as that was the first time and we should improve as the semester progresses.
 And we did, most of us scored over 70 the next time.